Darshan2003/attendance-system/README.md

 # Attendance Management System in PHP

+> YOU MUST A BASIC UNDERSTANDING OF HOW TO RUN PHP PROJECTS

 ### Steps to use:
 - Download the zip
 - In XAMPP phpMyAdmin import attendance.sql file